La Grand-Combe: History

 The Compagnie des Mines de la Grand’Combe et des chemins de fer du Gard was formed in 1836 by Paulin Talabot (1799–1885).
-By 1841, the Cevennes line had been built through la Grand-Combe and Alès.
+By 1841, the Cévennes line had been built through la Grand-Combe and Alès.
 The line was extended to Brioude via Chamborigaud in 1867.

-The company was successful providing coal for the French Navy and merchant marine.
-It adopted the trademark of an anchor.
-Domestic coal was also shipped to Marseilles.
+The company was successful providing coal for the French Navy and Merchant Marine and adopted the trademark of an anchor.
+Domestic coal was also shipped to Marseille.

-This was very much a company town, and the workers were provided for from birth to death with good wages, free accommodation, heating, education, a Catholic church (1856 to 1864), and a chapel (1868) at Trescol for the Protestants.
+This was very much a company town, and the workers were provided for from birth to death with good wages, free accommodation, heating, education, a Catholic church (1856 to 1864) and a chapel (1868) at Trescol for the Protestants.

 After 1918, the town tended to elect mayors who were independent of the company.
 These were in the main socialist, or more recently communist.
 Though strikes were frequent, the company produced just under 1 million tonnes of coal annually.
-Coal was nationalised in 1946, and the companies regrouped modernized the more profitable mines.
+Coal was nationalised in 1946, and the merged companies modernised the more profitable mines.
 The Houillères du bassin des Cévennes had its peak year in 1958, when 20,000 workers mined 3.3 million tonnes of coal.
-Then in 1960, the town had 17,000 inhabitants, and numerous modern subsidized housing units and apartments were constructed, especially in Trescol.
-Today, Trescol has assisted area status(ZUS) due to it high unemployment rate.
+In 1960, the town had 17,000 inhabitants, and numerous modern subsidized housing units and apartments were constructed, especially in Trescol.
+Today, Trescol has assisted area status(ZUS) because of its high unemployment rate.

-The mines closed in the 1960s and 1970s.
-In 1968, Rochebelle àt Alès closed, and in 1978, the Richard and Destival mines.
-Finally, in 1984, the Oules mine, so by 1985 there was no coal being mined in the Cévennes.
+The mines closed in the 1960s and the 1970s.
+In 1968, Rochebelle, in Alès, closed, and in 1978, the Richard and Destival mines. followed Finally, in 1984, the Oules mine closed and so by 1985, there was no coal being mined in the Cévennes.
 The Richard mine was classified a historic monument on 14 May 2008.
-The population fell to 5187, and unemployment remains at 40%.
+The town's population fell to 5187, and unemployment remains at 40%.